-An induction package, which includes the Articles of Directorship, terms of reference of the Board and Board Committees, guidance on directors' duties and relevant company policies, is provided to newly-appointed Directors.
-Newly-appointed directors also receive briefings on key business areas and support functions, our system of risk management and internal controls, and sustainability initiatives.
+A newly-appointed Director will receive an induction package, which includes the Articles of Directorship, terms of reference of the Board and Board Committees, guidance on directors' duties and relevant company policies.
+He will also be provided with briefings on key business areas and support functions, our system of risk management and internal controls, and sustainability initiatives.